d0k3/EmuNAND9/README.md

 * Homebrew Launcher - use EmuNAND9.3dsx to run this from Homebrew Launcher
 * Gateway 4.x browser exploit - use Launcher.dat
 * Bootstrap / Brahma - use EmuNAND9.bin
+For more detailed info on each entrypoint, take a look at the Decrypt9 readme located [here](https://github.com/d0k3/Decrypt9WIP/blob/master/README.md).

 ## What can this do?
 Actually, a lot!
 See this incomplete list: